-A. The following methods may be used to procure goods and/or services:
+- A. The following methods may be used to procure goods and/or services: - Small Dollar Purchases.
+Institutions may make non-recurring purchases totaling less than \$2510,000, cumulatively in expense or

-- 1. Small Dollar Purchases.
-Institutions may make non-recurring purchases totaling less than \$10,000, cumulatively in expense or revenue, without documenting any quotes or proposals from multiple vendors.
-Purchasers should take appropriate steps, e.g. conducting price comparisons, processing appropriate agreement documents, etc., to ensure that such Small Dollar Purchases are made based upon terms, conditions and pricing that are in the best interest of the Institution. - Informal Solicitations.
-Institutions may make purchases totaling less than \$50,000 in expense or revenue based upon written, telephone or electronic bids.
-For purchases totaling \$10,000 \$49,999.99, bids must be solicited from at least three (3) Responsive/Responsible Bidders/Proposers.
-Informal bids do not require an original signature, and bids may be written, electronically transmitted or telephoned.
-Complete file documentation shall be maintained. - 3.
+- revenue, without documenting any quotes or proposals from multiple vendors.
+Purchasers should take appropriate steps, e.g. conducting price comparisons, processing appropriate agreement documents, etc., to ensure that such Small Dollar Purchases are made based upon terms, conditions and pricing that are in the best interest of the Institution. - 2.
+Informal Solicitations.
+Except as provided in Section 11. above for Small Dollar Purchases, Institutions may make purchases totaling less than \$10050,000 in expense or revenue, including renewal terms of multi-year awards, based upon written, telephone or electronic bids.
+Institutions shall solicit bids, by sending written documentation specifying the good and/or service being requested with detailed specifications, For purchases totaling \$10,000 \$49,999.99, bids must be solicited from to at least three (3)

+Responsive/Responsible Bidders/Proposers.
+Informal bids do not require an original signature, and bids may be written, electronically transmitted-or telephoned.
+Complete file documentation shall be maintained, including documentation evidencing Institution's efforts to achieve competition. - 3.
 Formal Solicitations.
-A formal solicitation process shall be used when the estimated aggregate total of the expense or revenue is \$50,000 or more, including renewal terms of multi-year awards.
-Written sealed bids must be solicited from fifteen (15) vendors or the number of vendors on the Registered Vendors List--whichever is less and to all that request the specific ITB/RFQ/RFP.
+A formal solicitation process shall be used when the estimated aggregate total of the expense or revenue is \$10050,000 or more, including renewal terms of multi-year awards.
+Written sealed bids must be solicited from fifteen (15) vendors or the number of vendors on the Registered Vendors List-whichever is less and to all that request the specific ITB/RFQ/RFP.
 The Chief Procurement Officer must approve the use of less than fifteen (15) vendors.
-In addition, if the annual estimated aggregate total of the purchase is \$100,000 or more, solicitations must be sent in a manner that verifies proof of delivery. - a.
+In addition, if the annual estimated aggregate total of the purchase is \$100,000 or more, solicitations must be sent in a manner that verifies proof of delivery.

+- a.
 The types of formal solicitations are provided below.

-(1) Request for Information (RFI).
+- (1) Request for Information (RFI).
 An RFI may be used to gather information regarding the capabilities, including technical aspects and services offered, by various Suppliers/vendors for particular goods or services.
 The information resulting from the RFI shall typically be followed by a competitive process for the actual procurement.

-- (2) Invitation to Bid (ITB)/Request for Quotation (RFQ) - (a) Goods, materials, and supplies (cumulatively called "goods") should be awarded to the lowest Responsive and Responsible Bidder pursuant to an ITB/RFQ.
+- (2) Invitation to Bid (ITB)/Request for Quotation (RFQ)

+- (a) Goods, materials, and supplies (cumulatively called "goods") should be awarded to the lowest Responsive and Responsible Bidder pursuant to an ITB/RFQ.

 - (b) An ITB/RFQ may be used to procure services, if the specifications for delivery of such services are defined to a level of detail such that award is made to the lowest Responsive and Responsible Bidder.

-- i.
 Examples of this type of services may include, but are not limited to:

 - (i) pest control;

-(ii) security services;
+- (ii) security services;

-(iii) moving and hauling;
+- (iii) moving and hauling;

-(iv) refuse collections;
+- (iv) refuse collections;

-(v) charter services;
+- (v) charter services;

-(vi) printing services, and
+- (vi) printing services, and

-(vii) maintenance services.